A few helpful things to know about your wedding day photography

 Do you back up your images?

-We make 2 copies of everything we shoot and keep them in different locations until the wedding is delivered.
+We use a server system which is a giant hard drive that backs up to the cloud every night.
 We then keep those files for approximately 5 years.
 File handling is an area that can separate the amateur from the professional.
 Hard drives and CF cards (what we shoot to) do occasionally die/corrupt files.
+We shoot using double cards so that there is 2 copies until we download them onto our server.
 While there is never 100% guarantee that your files will not corrupt or be lost we do everything we can to make them safe and have safety nets for when things do go wrong.

 We download our files from our CF cards straight after the wedding so that there is minimal time that they are on the CF cards only.
+We also keep the second card back up until he job is delivered so if something were to go wrong on our hard copy and our server there is an original copy.
 File corruption or loss is something that happens very rarely and cannot be predicted by equipment age or condition.